Falls’ Property Celebration

 With heavy rains in the forecast, we were pleasantly surprised that the weather held off as we made our way to the small cabin in the woods, not too far from Coe Hill, Ontario.
 There’s something about being in the woods on an overcast, misty day that is simply magical!

-We hope enjoy these videos and photos from the event:
+We hope that you enjoy these videos and photos from the event:

 Watch this wonderful video with Bruce and Ann Falls and the stunning KLT protected Falls Property: